Tuition Benefits for Faculty and Staff

 If you’ve been accepted into a program and are ready to register for your courses, you can use Penn InTouch to review and register for courses, monitor your student billing account and skip to our section on "Using Your Tuition Benefit".

-If you don’t have an undergraduate degree, you can apply to one of Penn’s College of Liberal and Professional Studies Bachelor’s degree programs.
+If you don’t have an undergraduate degree, you can apply to earn a Bachelor of Applied Arts and Sciences degree, enroll in individual curses, or earn a certificate through Penn LPS Online.
 Consult the "Using Your Tuition Benefit" page for additional information on how this process works.

 If you have an undergraduate degree, you can apply to any of the University’s graduate programs.
 Penn has 12 graduate schools and offers over 100 graduate programs (including full-time and part-time).
 You must apply directly through the school.
 Some schools/centers at Penn require full-time participation in a graduate degree program and don’t allow part-time study.
 This may limit what degree you can seek.